Carlo Nason LT 338 Pendant Lamp

 Manufacturer: AV Mazzega, Murano, Italy.

 Other versions: This Carlo Nason LT 338 pendant lamp exists with or without rise & fall mechanism.
 It was also made as a floor lamp.
+It was firste named LS 173.
 Since 2017 a re-edition is made by Mazzega 1946.
 Without a rise & fall mechanism and with a brushed copper or polished bronze tube on top.

 AV Mazzega was founded in 1946 by Angelo Vittorio Mazzega.
 In 1950 his son Gianni Bruno Mazzega started working in the family’s glass factory.

 Today, under the watchful eye of Andrea Mazzega, grandson of Angelo Vittorio, the company works together with high-level international designers.
 Andrea is the president of the company since 2000.
 Today the company is named Mazzega 1946.

 Designers that worked for AV Mazzega – Mazzega 1946 are among others: Carlo Nason, Aldo Nason, Christophe Pillet, Michele De Lucchi, Giovanni Barbato, Paolo Piva, Sam Baron, Gasmi Chafik, Oriano Favaretto and Riccardo Giovanetti.

 Born in Murano in 1935 he grew up in one of the oldest families of Murano glass makers where experts introduced him to the most refined techniques.
 In the 60s he worked for the family glass works Nason & C.